alifier/dynaflow_output_processing/README.md

 This folder contains code to process the TAPE87 and TAPE89 output files from Dynaflow.
 2-D representations of the material can be produced for discreet times steps and .gif files can be produced that show a movie-like representation of the elongation process.
 In addition, the conductivity of the material can be plotted for the discreet time steps available in the output files.

 The TAPE87 file contains data for all nodes for discrete time steps.
-The TAPE89 file contains data for elements for the same discreet times steps.
+The TAPE89 file contains data for elements for the same discreet time steps.